 Disposable Doesn’t Mean Environmentally Damaging

 Eco-friendly cloth diapers don’t cost as much as disposable diapers do, if you’re looking to save on money.
-However, the added inconvenience of dealing with the washing of diapers up to a dozen times a day, as WebMD notes, can become an extremely time-consuming task.
+However, the added inconvenience of dealing with the washing of diapers up can be a time-consuming task.
 Buying eco-friendly disposable diapers may be your best bet for both saving time and the environment.

 Diapers made from materials that don’t decompose properly or are toxic to the environment have become a major burden on the Earth.
 According to the Sierra Club, there are an average of about 28 billion disposable diapers shipped to landfills in America alone.
 Unless these disposables are built to decay naturally (and most aren’t), that’s real trouble.